ACC means the Accident Compensation Corporation referred to in the Accident Compensation Act 2001 (or its successor).

 Congenital condition(s) means congenital anomalies or defects which are present at birth and for which the policyholder or dependant had either:

-(a) signs or symptoms of the condition prior to joining Southern Cross, or
+(a) signs or symptoms of the condition prior to the original date of joining, or

 (b) signs or symptoms of the condition within 3 months of birth, as reasonably determined by Southern Cross.